 Bio / CV

-Emma Waltraud Howes (b.
-Toronto, Canada) studied Ballet and Baroque Opera before becoming a company member with the Canadian Contemporary Dance Theatre.
+Howes studied Ballet and Baroque Opera before becoming a company member with the Canadian Contemporary Dance Theatre.
 She received a certificate in professional training from Toronto Dance Theatre, Toronto, a BFA from Emily Carr Institute of Art and Design, Vancouver, and an MFA from Concordia University, Montreal, where she was awarded an international grant to take part in the New Artistic Strategies program at The Bauhaus-Universität, Weimar.

-She has been a grant recipient from the Canada Council of the Arts, The Québec Council for the Arts, the Banff Centre for the Arts (Canada), and Goldrausch künstlerinnenprojekt art IT, Berlin.
+She has been a grant recipient from the Stiftung Kunstfonds Bonn, Canada Council of the Arts, The Québec Council for the Arts, the Banff Centre for the Arts (Canada), the Senatsverwaltung für Kultur und Europa, and Goldrausch künstlerinnenprojekt art IT, Berlin.
 She was the Québec Council Artist in Residence at the Künstlerhaus Bethanien in Berlin, 2014, and The Canada Council Artist in Residence at ACME Studios in London, 2018.

 Selected solo exhibitions